graalvm/graalvm-demos/galaaz-ggplot/README.md

 of the most powerful languages for solving all of the above problems.

-With Galaaz we do not intend to re-implement any of the scientific libraries in R, we allow for very tight coupling between the two languages to the point that a Ruby developer does not need to know that there is an R engine running.
+With Galaaz we do not intend to re-implement any of the scientific libraries in
+R. We allow for very tight coupling between the two languages to the point that a Ruby developer does not need to know that there is an R engine running.
 For this to happen we use new technologies - GraalVM - a universal virtual machine that removes the isolation between programming languages and enables